[Note: page updates for new assessment requirements in progress May 2018]

 For the Advanced Higher Performing exam, you must perform at least two contrasting pieces/songs of ABRSM Grade 5 standard or above on each instrument/voice at a performance lasting 18 minutes (maximum 20 minutes!) with at least 6 minutes on each.
-This counts for 60% of your course total, with each performing study worth 30%.
+This still counts for 60% of your course total in 2018–19, with each performing study worth 30%.

 Please note that some instruments have certain required content (eg minimum number of different rhythms/fills and appropriate style selection on drum kit or minimum number of chords for ‘chordal’ programmes on guitar) as well as minimum technical standards at levels.
 And the Nat 5/Higher Performing exams come round sooner than you think in February/March (not May/June like most exams)!

 The National 5, Higher and Advanced Higher question papers test your understanding of the Mandatory Concepts and count for 35% of your course total at National 5 and Higher and 40% at Advanced Higher.
 (See notes above re.
 2019–20 changes to Advanced Higher.)
 They last approximately 45 minutes at Nat 5, 1 hour at Higher and 1 hour, 15 minutes at Advanced Higher.